AUC in GSM, for 2G, 3G, and LTE authentication.

 Authentication Vectors for 2G, 3G, and LTE:

-For 2G authentication, AuC keeps the Ki, authentication algorithm (have A3, A8 functions) and generates the random number (RAND).
+For 2G authentication, AuC keeps the Ki authentication algorithm (has A3, A8 functions) and generates the random number (RAND).
 3GPP /GSM provides a specification for the authentication algorithm.
 AUC for GSM 2G, sim cards send the triplet to MSC (or SGSN).
 Each triplet has RAND, Kc, and SRES.

 A3(Ki, RAND) -> SRES, A8(Ki, RAND) = Kc

-Upon receiving the triplet, MSC sends the RAND to the UE, UE uses pre-configured Ki and sends SRES to the MSC.
-If SRES same and from AuC, authentication is successful.
+Upon receiving the triplet, MSC sends the RAND to the UE, and UE uses pre-configured Ki and sends SRES to the MSC.
+If SRES is the same and from AuC, authentication is successful.
 MSC sends Kc to the mobile device for encryption.

-In 3G (USIM), the procedure is more complex than 2G, to make communication more secure.
-USIM profile on AUC has, Ki, Random Number (RAND), the Sequence Number (SQN), and algorithm( have functions, f1, f2, f3, f4, f5).
-In USIM there are five authentication vectors, which is called quintuple.
+In 3G (USIM), the procedure is more complex than in 2G to make communication more secure.
+USIM profile on AUC has Ki, Random Number (RAND), the Sequence Number (SQN), and algorithm( have functions, f1, f2, f3, f4, f5).
+In USIM, there are five authentication vectors, which is called quintuple.
 Each quintuple has RAND, XRES, CK, IK, and AUTN.
 MSC can download multiple quintuples from AuC for future use.

-Re-synchronization in USIM, MSC may have older vectors (e.g when a subscriber moves to the previous MSC), this may fail in the matching of the sequence number in the UE when a vector needs to use.
+Re-synchronization in USIM, MSC may have older vectors (e.g., when a subscriber moves to the previous MSC).
+This may fail in matching the sequence number in the UE when a vector needs to use.
 To synchronize the sequence number, the authentication request has the AUTS parameter.
 AUTS has SQN and MAC.
-New SQN is updated in AUC and a new set of vectors is transmitted to the MSC.
+A new SQN is updated in AUC, and a new set of vectors is transmitted to the MSC.

 4G or LTE, the authentication process is similar to the 3G.
 Vectors are XRES, CK, IK, AUTH, and KASME.
 Here KASME is a new vector.
 Kasme calculation also has PLMN id as input.
 This makes vectors specific to the visiting PLMN only.